JimDennis/PythyTurtle/README.md

 Currently there are thick and thin lines, thick lines for outer (enclosing) square edges, thin lines for inner edges.
 Black for the first (rectangular) enclosing square; red for the second ("ring of triangles") square.
-The "a" and "b" squares are filled in pink, the "c" squars is filled in lavender, and the triangles are filled with two shades of cyan ... one for the original (given) triangle and a slightly ligther cyan for the seven constructed triangles.
-There's currently a thick yellow line for the shared edge between the two enclosing squares.
+The initial triangle is shaded in light grey and has a customary "right angle" mark.
+The "a" and "b" squares are filled in pink; the "c" square is filled in lavender; and the triangles are filled with a pale cyan.

+This initial triangle is oriented in the manner customarily used to draw a "unit circle" ... to facilitate associating these related concepts.

 Bugs and limitations:

 * Uses console text and `raw_input` to step through the construction (This is currently tightly interlaced into the function; need to make that optional and decoupled).
-* The layout of the construction is not consistent with "unit circle" diagrams.
-* The "yellow" line for the shared edge between enclosing squares is ugly and confusing.
 * The steps used to draw the diagram do not show the hints necessary for c&s construction.
 It's illustrative rather than being a proof.
-* I think there's some inefficiency, some wasted turtle movement, especially around the transition from the first enclosing square to the point for drawing the second.
-(I've devised a sequence of only 26 strokes with only two major "hidden" turtle movements on paper).
 * variable names in the function: w, t, wd, ht are horrible (they were used for the interactive session in which ai developed the code)